Library theft: Prevention

 Theft from libraries is typically prevented by installing electronic article surveillance alarms at the doors.
 Library materials are tagged and if the tag is not deactivated it sounds an alarm.
 In some libraries with older or rare materials, readers are not allowed to take coats or bags into the reading area except for a few items in a clear plastic bag.
-Security cameras are not commonly used in libraries for privacy reasons.
+Security cameras are used in some libraries.

 In 2009, due to an increase in theft and vandalism of library materials in the United States, the American Library Association published the Guidelines Regarding Security and Theft in Special Collections.
 The document addresses important issues and gives strategies for libraries developing adequate security measures for special collections.
 The organization suggests appointing a security officer, developing a written security policy, ongoing personnel management and training, and conducting regular inventory checks.
 There are also guidelines given for creating an action plan on what to do if the library has discovered a theft or any staff members witness a theft occurring.

 Trends

 In public libraries, librarians have noticed common themes in what subjects are most frequently stolen.
 Books on topics such as sex and witchcraft are popular with thieves, as are guides for General Educational Development testing.
 In a poll taken in 1996, the top three books that went missing were: The Joy of Sex, GED Examination Books, and the Prophecies of Nostradamus.

+The Guinness Book of Records records its own issues as the most stolen book from public libraries in the United States.

+It is followed in the ranking by the Christian Bible in its different languages and editions.